 If you're tired of the same old gym routine, it may be time to try something different.
 You can often avoid the dreaded fitness plateau just by introducing a little variety in your routine.
-What’s more, you may be overlooking one of the best total-body workouts available.
-Rowing machines recruit more muscles than most other forms of exercise, providing an intense cardiovascular workout and toning all of the major muscle groups involved.
+You may be overlooking one of the best full-body workout machines available, and one that fits just about any home.

 The Science Behind Rowing

 While many forms of exercise are touted as full body because they use more than one muscle group, rowing can legitimately make this claim.
-Rowing requires significant use of the shoulders, biceps, triceps, chest, back, abdominals, glutes, hamstrings, quads and calves.
-Contrary to popular belief, rowing is much more than an upper-body workout, with the legs providing the bulk of power for the stroke.
+Rowing requires significant use of your shoulders, biceps, triceps, chest, back, abdominals, glutes, hamstrings, quads and calves.
+Contrary to popular belief, rowing is much more than an upper-body workout, with your legs providing the bulk of power for the stroke.

-In addition, rowing at 100 to 150 watts yields a metabolic equivalent (MET) of between 6 and 8, which is comparable to running a 12- or 13-minute mile.
+In addition, rowing at 100 to 150 watts yields a metabolic equivalent (MET) of between 7 and 8.5, which is comparable to running an 11- or 12-minute mile.
 The metabolic equivalent measures the amount of energy required to sustain an activity and is an accurate gauge of exercise intensity and the caliber of a workout.

-Before you can reap the full benefits of a rowing workout, you must learn proper technique.
+Before you can reap the benefits of a full-body rowing machine workout, you must learn proper technique.
 This will ensure maximum results and help prevent injury.
 As with most forms of exercise, efficiency is a top priority when rowing.
 The stroke should be long and fluid to help you go the farthest and fastest while expending the least amount of energy.

 Once you feel comfortable with the technique of rowing, you can begin to customize your workouts.
-To start out, set the resistance at 3 or 4 and try rowing non-stop for 20 to 30 minutes, concentrating on good form and keeping a steady pace.
+To start out, set the resistance at 3 or 4 and try rowing nonstop for 20 to 30 minutes, concentrating on good form and keeping a steady pace.
 A good stroke rate for steady-state rowing is anywhere between 18 and 24 strokes per minute.